ll12g13/Biased-Poll/README.md

-This is experimental design in
+This is the experimental design in

 "Can Biased Polls Distort Electoral Results?
 Evidence from the Lab and the Field" by Aristotelis Boukouras, William Jennings, Lunzheng Li and Zacharias Maniadis(2019)